The Sumac Centre is a volunteer-run social & community space based in Forest Fields, Nottingham.

 The Sumac also provides resources and a meeting space for groups and individuals working to promote social justice, environmental awareness, peace, and animal rights.

-We support community resistance projects in the form of Nottingham Anarchist Black Cross, Notts Solidarity Network and Notts Against Workfare, as well as being the home to Nottingham Animal Rights and Veggies Catering Campaign.
+We support community resistance projects, as well as being the home to Nottingham Animal Rights and Veggies Catering Campaign.
+The Sumac also hosts regular community circle meetings.

 The space is sometimes used for music events, film showings and jumble sales in order to raise money and awareness.